reymon359/gatsby-personal-site/content/posts/managing-the-infrastructure-of-a-reusable-ecommerce-platform-with-terraform/index.md

 In the ones where we need a persistence layer, we rely on the resources [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) or [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/).
 Other services provide an API to search among a catalog of products with [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/search/).
 As I will explain later, we work with different _environments_, therefore, creating and updating the resources across them becomes a harder task.

+If you want to understand better the context of the **reusable ecommerce platform** I mention in this lecture, I recommend you to take a look at [this article](https://ramonmorcillo.com/developing-a-reusable-ecommerce-platform/).
+Although the architecture has changed a bit, the core concept of the reusable ecommerce platform remains the same, making this article easier to understand.

 So, how do you keep track of all the services resources that are being used across them?

 This is where [Terraform](https://www.terraform.io/) comes in handy.